direktt/direktt-plugin/readme.txt

 Implements the WordPress based functionality of the Direktt mobile customer care platform.

 == Description ==
-Direktt plugin connects your WordPress site with the (Direktt mobile customer care platform)[https://direktt.com/].
+Direktt plugin connects your WordPress site with the [Direktt mobile customer care platform](https://direktt.com/).

-This plugin provides the foundational WordPress-side functionality required to integrate with Direktt, including developers' framework for adding settings, hooks, and extensions as needed.
+This plugin provides the foundational WordPress-side functionality required to integrate with Direktt, including developers' framework.

-It provides interface for:
+It provides wp-admin interface for:

 - General Direktt Settings
 - Direktt User Management
 - Direktt Message Template Management with Bulk Messaging Tool
-- Direktt Mobile App's User Profile Interface (Direktt User Taxonomy, User Notes and User Messaging)
+- Direktt Mobile App's User Profile Interface (Direktt User Taxonomy, User Notes and User Messaging).

+Direktt Platform sends your channel's events to your WordPress instance using API endopints implemented by Direktt WP plugin, so you can programmatically act on them.
+The events include:

+- New User Subscriptions
+- User Unsubscribe events
+- Sent and received user messages
+- Page views by channel subscribers via Direktt mobile app
+- QR code scans by channel subscribers via Direktt mobile app
+- Chat interface user actions in chat interface within Direktt mobile app

+Direktt WP plugin implements developer's framework which enables you to:

+- Implement hooks and actions to act on Direktt events
+- Plug into Direktt settings panel and user profile within Direktt mobile app
+- Use api functions to verify and authorize users and events coming from Direktt mobile app / platform
+- Send messages to channel subscribers

+Direktt WordPress plugin does not send any user tracking data back to Direktt platform.

+Direktt User related data sent from Direktt platform to WP API on these events includes:

+- User Display name,
+- User Avatar and
+- Channel level unique subscription Id

+No user trackable data is shared between channels or with third party platforms or services (this includes email or any other Direktt platform level user data)

+Find Direktt Privacy Policy [HERE](https://direktt.com/privacy-policy/) Find Direktt Terms of Service [HERE](https://direktt.com/terms-of-service/)

 Localization: